OpenMx/OpenMx/docs/source/csolnp.rst

 CSOLNP Documentation
 ====================

-CSOLNP is the new default optimizer engine of the OpenMx package.
+CSOLNP is an open-source optimizer engine for the OpenMx package.
 It is a C++ translation of solnp function from the Rsolnp package, available on CRAN.
 The algorithm solves nonlinear programming problems in general form of:

 .. math::
    :nowrap: